PiStuffing/Quadcopter/README.md

 Quadcopter
 ==========

-Python project for Phoebe the quadcopter
+Python project for Phoebe the Raspberry Pi Quadcopter